amd/HPCTrainingDock/README.md

 1. Container Installation (based on Docker)
 2. Bare Metal Installation

-**NOTE**: if `Podman` is installed on your system instead of Docker, currently it is necessary to append the `--format docker` flag to the `docker build` commands present in our scripts.
-Additionally, in some OS cases, the  `--distro` option also needs to be specified (otherwise Podman might complain with "7 arguments instead of 1" type of errors).
+**NOTE**: if `Podman` is installed on your system instead of Docker, the scripts will detect it and automatically include the `--format docker` flag in the `docker build` commands present in our scripts.

 Currently, we are only supporting an Ubuntu operating system (OS), but work is underway to add support for Red Hat, Suse and Debian.